A Beginner's Guide to Be a More Mindful Cannabis User

 • Reduces awareness of cancer, chronic pain, and other physical trials.

-• Manages brain activity, improving creativity, and helping sleep.
+• It manages brain activity, improves creativity and helps sleep.

-Reaching and sustaining mindfulness is a process, easier for some than others.
+Reaching and sustaining mindfulness is a process that is easier for some than others.

 What does cannabis have to do with it?

 Some research has considered how mindfulness may provide an alternative behavior and practice to using cannabis.
-But, the research also concludes much more must be done to determine significant results.
+However, the study also concludes that much more must be done to determine significant results.

-As is, many people who use cannabis and seek mindfulness find some cannabis strains of complement their practice.
+As is, many people who use cannabis and seek mindfulness find some cannabis strains to complement their practice.
 Those strains provide a physical and emotional uplift.

 Smoking cannabis is a purposeful and relaxing breathing exercise.
 Certain strains induce euphoria and accentuate sensory awareness.
 Other strains slow thinking and reduce anxiety to reduce physical problems and mental stress.